fnaoto/sample-fluentbit-with-docker/README.md

 ## How to use

-Performance test of fluent-bit on docker compose.
+Performance test of fluent-bit and fluentd on docker compose.

 ```
 # diagram